sashafirsov/slotted-element/README.md

 # Use
 1. if use CDN, skip this step.
 Otherwise add `slotted-element` dependency to project via package manager like npm, yarn, bower, bit.dev.
    Or simply place `fetch-element.js` and `slotted-element.js` into project tree
-2. Import into page/module either by ES6 import, simple SCRIPT tag
+2. Import into page/module either by ES6 import or simple SCRIPT tag
 3. Include   ```<fetch-element src="url/to/some.html">``` or

     ```